 \section{Deep neural networks based quantum state tomography}

-In this section, a machine learning aided quantum state tomography method (called as DNN-QST) that takes advantage of deep neural networks to reconstruct quantum states is proposed.
-Quantum state generation and its representation are firstly presented, and then quantum measurement settings are introduced.
+In this section, a machine learning-aided quantum state tomography method (called DNN-QST) that takes advantage of deep neural networks to reconstruct quantum states is proposed.
+Quantum state generation and its representation are first presented, and then quantum measurement settings are introduced.
 Finally, the DNN-QST method is provided in detail.